Osaroigb/k8s-terraform-canary-deployment/README.md

    aws configure
    ```

+2. **Set up S3 Bucket for Terraform State**:
+   Create an S3 bucket to store the Terraform state file.
+This bucket ensures that the state is stored remotely and shared between team members, enabling collaboration.

+   Create an S3 bucket named `terraform-state-whoami` and create a `terraform` object within the bucket

-2. **Initialize Terraform**:
+3. **Initialize Terraform**:
    ```bash
    terraform init
    ```

-3. **Validate the Terraform configuration**: Ensure that your configuration files are syntactically valid.
+4. **Validate the Terraform configuration**: Ensure that your configuration files are syntactically valid.

    ```bash
    terraform validate
    ```

-4. **Format Terraform code**: Format the configuration to ensure consistent syntax and styling.
+5. **Format Terraform code**: Format the configuration to ensure consistent syntax and styling.

    ```bash
    terraform fmt
    ```

-5. **Plan the Infrastructure**: Review the resources that will be created.
+6. **Plan the Infrastructure**: Review the resources that will be created.
    ```bash
    terraform plan
    ```

-6. **Apply the Terraform Plan**: This command provisions the EKS cluster and associated resources.
+7. **Apply the Terraform Plan**: This command provisions the EKS cluster and associated resources.
    ```bash
    terraform apply
    ```

-7. **Destroy the Infrastructure**: To tear down the infrastructure.
+8. **Destroy the Infrastructure**: To tear down the infrastructure.
    ```bash
    terraform destroy
    ```